 West Hawthorn Pre-school is a member of the City of Boroondara’s Kindergarten Central Enrolment Scheme (BKCES).
 Enrolment applications can be lodged online via the BKCES website.
-Information kits and hard copy application forms can also be requested via the website, Council Offices and Boroondara libraries.
+Information kits and hard copy application forms can also be requested via the BKCES website, Council Offices and Boroondara libraries.

 Zoning for WHPS

 The zone for West Hawthorn Pre-school runs west along Barkers Road from Glenferrie Road to the Yarra River.
 Then south along the river to Wallen Road/Riversdale Road.
 Then east up Riversdale Road to Glenferrie and north along Glenferrie Road to Barkers Road.
-We welcome enquiries and applications through BKCES from outside the zone.
+We do welcome enquiries and applications through BKCES from outside the zone.

 When should I submit my child’s application?

 You can apply through BKCES after your child has turned 2 years old.
 Please check the BKCES website for application and due dates.

 We believe the most important question to ask yourself is “When will be the right time for my child to start school?”
 This is an especially significant decision for parents whose child was born between January and March and can start school at either 5 or 6 years of age.

 We’re sure at this point school feels like a very long way away.
 But it is much easier working back from here than starting kinder as soon as your child is eligible.

 For example, some parents choose to start their child in a 3-year-old kinder program as soon as they turn 3.
 However, by the end of 4-year-old kinder they realise that their child isn’t quite ready for school.
 At this point, it is very difficult to delay starting school, unless you are able to find and afford a position in a full fee paying kinder.

 Is my child eligible for a second year of 4-year-old funding?